ooni/probe-cli/docs/design/dd-003-step-by-step.md

 measurements (unless they want to hack at the `netx` or `netxlite` library level).

 Crucially, we still have the same post-processing pain we had with netx.
-There is always a "now we figured out what happened" step that runs over a full trace.
+There is always a "now let's try to figure out what happened" step that runs over a full trace.

 Also, very importantly: debugging was hard with the original netx because of the context magic.
 Now it is hard because there are many